readtalk/readtalk/README.md

 ## Deploy

-Feel free to deploy and host your site on your favorite static hosting service such as Netlify, Firebase Hosting, Vercel, GitHub Pages, etc.
+Feel free to deploy and host your site on your favorite static hosting service such as Cloudflare, Netlify, Firebase Hosting, Vercel, GitHub Pages, etc.

 Astro has [an in-depth guide](https://docs.astro.build/en/guides/deploy/) on how to deploy an Astro project to each service.